 Italian food is basically the best food ever!
-Almost EVERYONE in the world has eaten at least ONE dish from Italy.
-Like pizza (omagod, I'm craving pizza rn), pasta, garlic bread, name it!
-I'll be honest, whenever I eat a box of sushi, I feel kinda sick after it.
-All cuisines earn my respect, but Italian cuisine is to DIE FOR.
+Almost everyone in the world has eaten at least one dish from Italy, like pizza (omagod, I'm craving pizza right now), pasta, garlic bread - you name it!
+I'll be honest, whenever I eat a box of sushi, I feel kind of sick afterward.
+All cuisines earn my respect, but Italian cuisine is to die for.

 France gave the world Champagne: While many countries make sparkling wine, only France can make Champagne.
 Sparkling wine that bears the Champagne name must be made in the Champagne region, which is located close to Paris.

 The French eat chocolate croissants for breakfast: Enough said, but we'll elaborate anyway.
 Big breakfasts are not served in France.
 Instead, they eat a small breakfast of toast with jam (which they call tartines) or a pastry - croissant, chocolate croissant, apple turnover, etc. They save the big meal for lunch.